Wednesday, September 27, 2017

 It's taboo to use Gauru in pack challenges or against allies, as it's difficult to stay in control and not become a whirling engine of death towards friends, so maybe I'm reveling in this a little too much as I scoop up the injured tan wolf and slam it back down into the concrete.
 I can tell it wants to shift as well, but I'm not about to give it a chance.
 Not that I'm afraid, of course, it's just smarter to defeat an opponent before they can defeat you.

 Guess this one realizes it, too.
 It croaks out some words in the First Tongue, a language that we all instinctively know from the spirit half of our nature.
 "Silih’mamu firha!"
 Uh, it's rough to translate to English, but basically I take it as "fuck, I yield."
 It's kind of sad, actually.
 Usually Pure fight us until one side or the other is dead or fleeing.
 Returning to Hishu, my normal dashingly handsome human self, I take stock of our situation.
 Tree girl is still laying in the grass.
 Flannel guy is torn up about as bad as Puck, which isn't great but also not terrible, and fucking Alex looks like she just took a completely normal stroll through the park.
-The tan wolf returns to human as well, a beat to hell dishwater blonde that is as scraggly as tree girl.
+The tan wolf returns to human as well, a beat to hell dishwater blonde that is as scraggly as tree girl, gulping down great lungfuls of air.

 "We didn't see any markings.
 We'll leave."